 Services and Treatments Offered

-Pediatric Laparoscopy Today, minimally invasive surgery has also evolved in pediatric age group.
+Pediatric Laparoscopy Today, minimally invasive surgery has also evolved in the pediatric age group.
 Many commonly performed pediatric surgical procedure can now be done laparoscopicaly like surgery for pedicatric hernia, undescended testis, recurrent abdominal pain, appendicitis, thoracic lesions and pediatric urology.

 Urological Anomalies: Phimosis, undescended testis, PUJ obstruction, PU Valves, vesicoureteric reflux, ectopic and dysplastic kidney, hypospadias, epispadias.